Sustainable

 The Sustainable Development Goals intend to guide world politics towards a sustainable development.
 This means that all states are called upon to solve the world's pressing challenges together.

 The 2030 Agenda is not an instruction manual on how to achieve the 17 Sustainable Development Goals.
-Rather, it is a normative compass.
+Rather, it is a compass.

 People should have relevant information and awareness of sustainable development by 2030 - all across the world.